danuker/symreg/README.md

 r.predict([[4, 6], [1, 2]])
 # array([5. , 1.5])
-# Also handles vectorized data.
-Note that a row is a set of parameters.
+# It also handles vectorized data.
 # Here, $0=4 and $1=6 for the first row, and $0=1 and $1=2 for the second row in the 2d array.
 ```

 You can see more examples of usage in the [Jupyter Notebook file](Metaopt.ipynb).